 Before loading the operating system, VeraCrypt asks to specify the passphrase or the personal keyword chosen when encrypting the unit.

-The following screen allows you to choose whether to encrypt only the partition containing the operating system or the entire hard disk.
+- Choose whether to encrypt only the partition containing the operating system or the entire hard disk.

-Finally, VeraCrypt will oblige you to create an emergency disk (Rescue Disk).
+- Create an emergency disk (Rescue Disk).
 You can use this disk to restore the startup of the operating system if you forget the passphrase or in case of malfunctions.

 You should know that Windows Vista and Windows 7 do not allow Bitlocker to start without the Trusted Platform Module (TPM) chip.